 My Pear Salad with Creamy Walnut Vinaigrette is just about the first thing I make when gorgeous pears show up in my grocery store.
 The star of this fall salad is a whole pear that’s been thinly sliced and stacked so you can still see the shape of the fruit; it’s beautiful enough for the holidays.

 I love to serve pears this way in a salad because it retains their pretty shape, and makes such an elegant presentation.
 You can slice the pears with a very sharp knife and a steady hand, or you can do it the easy way, on a mandolin slicer.
 What’s fun about the mandolin is that it will slice through the pear and the stem, so you get a great look to your salad.
+Just stack the slices and fan them out slightly for this pretty presentation.

-An earthy walnut vinaigrette is a perfect match for creamy, mild pears.
+an earthy walnut vinaigrette is a perfect match for creamy, mild pears.

 Walnuts and blue cheese are classic pairings with pears, but I took it a step further with my creamy walnut vinaigrette.
 I used walnut oil, which is so aromatic, and provides a nice change from the ubiquitous olive oil dressings.
 This recipe becomes ‘creamy’ because the oil emulsifies with the mustard and vinegar in a small food processor.
 I drizzle the oil in slowly while the machine is running which fuses everything together into a creamy dressing that will not separate.

-What type of pear work best for this salad?
+what type of pear work best for this salad?

 I used Bartlett pears, one of the most common grocery store varieties.
 Bartletts start out a pretty shade of medium green, and turn yellow as they ripen.
 They become super juicy as they ripen, so it’s best to catch them when they are ripe, but still firm enough to slice.
 Once they get to the yellow stage they’ll be too soft and juicy to slice thinly and neatly.